Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-standard.md

 ## [!TIP]

-* If you do not want to provision the firewall or destroy the E2E infra once the pipeline run in complete, make sure to set those values to false in the deploy.yaml
+* If you do not want to provision the firewall or destroy the E2E infra once the pipeline run in complete, make sure to set those values to false in the deploy_standard.yml or in GitHub actions variables.
 * If a particular step errors out you can run only that step from the pipeline directly.Most errors should be transient errors.

 ## Running the workflow